somefriggnidiot/IncoBot-TS3/README.md

 Allow the bot to assign roles to users who match certain criteria.
 More info TBD.

 ## Active Administration
-### Kick
-Remote and back-end support for kicking players from the server.
 ### Move
 Remote and back-end support for moving players between channels.
 ### Ban